 There are so many choices when it comes to mulching a garden.
 The best organic mulches retain moisture, discourage weeds, and even feed plants.
 There are many kinds of organic mulch, but I’ve found three easy options that work best in my home garden.
-My favourite mulches are:
+Three top organic mulches are:

 - homemade compost,